Realistic Gottesman-Kitaev-Preskill stabilizer states enable universal quantum computation

 With sufficiently small $\beta$, almost any non-Pauli output state can be targeted with high probability by a suitable choice of $\theta_r$.
 Consider, for example, $\beta=0.001$ and $\theta_r\in[0.38012\pi,0.38248\pi]$, an interval that includes no Pauli output states.
 As the value of $\theta_r$ is varied, the localized peaks in the PDF change their positions continuously on the Bloch sphere, leaving a trajectory that is depicted in Fig.~\ref{fig:dancing_ghosts_map}(d).
 Completely different trajectories are found by choosing different intervals.
 In the absence of a closed-form expression, a numerical search is required in practice to obtain the best $\theta_r$ value for a given $\beta$ that yields the desired output parameters $(\theta,\phi)$.
 Although an analytic prediction of the final Bloch-sphere location remains elusive, numerical evaluation of the governing expressions identifies the attainable points for specific parameter sets, each connected to its symmetry-related counterparts through Pauli operations.

-\textit{Discussion and Outlook}--- This work demonstrates that Fock damping GKP states does not merely approximate the ideal code, or constitute a source of noise.
+\textit{Discussion and Outlook}--- The analysis shows that the finite-energy envelope of realistic GKP states, modeled here via Fock damping with parameter \(\beta>0\), does not merely approximate the ideal code, or constitute a source of noise.
 Rather, it supplies a key ingredient for computational universality within the framework of Gaussian operations and homodyne measurements: small but finite damping permits the teleportation of both Clifford and non-Pauli gates with high probability.
 These results provide a springboard to a range of promising research directions.
 These include: how to optimize the parameters to yield non-Pauli gates with higher fidelity; how to prepare specific non-Pauli states with high probability and fidelity at experimentally accessible squeezing levels (i.e., higher values of $\beta$); and how to extend the circuit to multiple modes in order to perform more complex gates or to optimize the parameters.
 These and related questions will be pursued in future work.

 \textit{Acknowledgments}---The authors acknowledge Mear M. R. Koochakie for his helpful discussions and numerical assistance.

 \begin{widetext}